 Awarding of Degree and Diploma

 The Office of the Registrar processes the degree posting in a responsible and efficient manner.
 The Office is unable to accept requests for expedited posting as it understands that each degree is important and time is of the essence; emails and messages requesting such cannot be answered or returned at this time.
 Please note that the posting of degrees may take up to 30 business days after the graduation date.
-Similarly, requests for an expedited diploma handling cannot be accommodated.
+Similarly, requests for expedited diploma handling cannot be accommodated.

 Cancellation of Degree